Firefighter dies saving baby, fellow firefighters in house fire

 In December 2011, firefighter Jon Davies Sr. died while battling a house fire.

-Copyright 2019 WCVB, CNN, Associated Press and Gray Media Group, Inc..
+Copyright 2019 WCVB, WBZ, CNN, Associated Press and Gray Media Group, Inc..
 All rights reserved.